giorgostsilivis/mt/README.md

 ### Demo use
 >Move all csv files from mt/demo_files to mt/input.
 Files will get parsed and one output file will get generated in mt/output folder.
-Finally, input files get archived into mt/processed folder while our demo database will have already stored ingested data.
+Finally, input files will get archived into mt/processed folder while our demo database will have already stored ingested data.
+>app.log auto-generated log file provides essential application's logs.